- Song gen

 - To inhibit tumor growth

 P. linteus has been shown in some lab studies to inhibit tumor growth.
-A few cases of regression of liver and prostate cancer have been reported, but such observations need to be confirmed in clinical studies.
+One study in pancreatic cancer patients suggest it may be helpful as an add-on therapy.
+There are also a few cases of regression of liver and prostate cancers.
+Well-designed studies are needed to confirm such effects.

 For Healthcare Professionals

-The polysaccharide-protein complexes found in PL have immunomodulating (1), anti-angiogenic, and antioxidant and xanthine oxidase inhibition effects (5).
-Additionally, the furopyranone compounds inhibit protein glycation, which may aid in treatment and prevention of diabetic complications (4) (23).
-In non-obese diabetic mice, a polysaccharide extract from PL enhanced function of macrophages, dendritic cells, NK cells, T cells and B cells, prevented inflammation by inhibiting IFN-gamma, IL-2 and TNF-alpha by TH1 cells and macrophages; it also upregulated IL-4 expression in TH2 cells.
-These effects may help prevent diabetes (23).
+Polysaccharide-protein complexes found in PL have immunomodulating (1), antiangiogenic, and antioxidant properties (5).
+Furopyranone compounds in PL that inhibit protein glycation may have applications in preventing or treating diabetic complications (4) (23).
+In non-obese diabetic mice, a PL-polysaccharide extract enhanced function of macrophages, as well as dendritic, NK, T, and B cells, and prevented inflammation by inhibiting IFNγ, IL2, and TNFα via TH1 cells and macrophages.
+It also upregulated IL4 expression in TH2 cells (23).

 Anti-inflammatory activities of inotilone isolated from PL might be due to reduced levels of malondialdehyde, inducible NO synthase, COX2, NFκB, and MMP9, as well as increased activities of catalase, superoxide dismutase, and glutathione peroxidase via TNFα and NO suppression (25).

 The phenolic compound hispidin protected against cytotoxicity, DNA damage, and hydroxyl radical formation (26).